belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Custom styles for specific component needs
 - Keep Tailwind as primary styling method
 - Only use CSS modules when absolutely necessary
+- **Note**: Catalyst UI components use Tailwind CSS classes internally, so prefer Tailwind utilities over CSS modules when possible
+- If custom CSS is needed, ensure it doesn't conflict with Catalyst UI's default styles

 ### 5.2 Browser Validation